adobe/aem-upload/README.md

                             <td>fileName</td>
                             <td>string</td>
                             <td>
                                 The name of the file, as it was specified in the upload options.
+This will <i>not</i> be a URI encoded value.
                             </td>
                         </tr>
                         <tr>